YvetHH/humsub/README.md

 1. `Quality-filtering` – MAG filtering using GUNC and BUSCO
 2. `sourmash-compare` – Subspecies delineation
-3. `sourmash-hash-selection` – Generation of subspecies-specific sketch databases
-4. `use_catalog` – Subspecies quantification from metagenomes
+3. `use_catalog` – Subspecies quantification from metagenomes
-5. `assign-subspecies` – Assigning new genomes to HuMSub clusters
+4. `assign-subspecies` – Assigning new genomes to HuMSub clusters
-6. `get_specific_sequences` – Identifying subspecies-specific genes
+5. `get_specific_sequences` – Identifying subspecies-specific genes

 ### Scripts (`/Scripts`)
 Jupyter notebooks for: